Financial and insurance services industry

 ASIC codes of conduct

 Industry associations set codes of conduct to establish service standards.
-ASIC provide a list of codes of conduct for the financial services industry.
+The Australian Securities and Investments Commission (ASIC) provide a list of codes of conduct for the financial services industry.

 Licences and permits

-State or territory governments manage the licences and permits for the financial and insurance services industry.
+State and territory governments manage the licences and permits for the financial and insurance services industry.

 The licences and permits you may need include: